Welcome to Forsyth

 The County Solution: New Homes Now, New Roads Later.

-- Almost all rezoning applications are for Res3, Res4, or higher (high-denisty).
+- Almost all rezoning applications are for Res3, Res4, or higher (high-density), and there is no monthly limit to control the velocity of zonings.

-UPDATE: The week before last, we met with 3 other HOA groups: Forsyth HOA, Forsyth Citizens for Responsible Growth, and Smart Growth Forsyth.
+UPDATE: We are now working with Forsyth HOA, Forsyth Citizens for Responsible Growth, and Smart Growth Forsyth to address these issues.
 The attendees of this "Summit" represent about 10,000 homeowners in all 5 districts of the County.
 We agreed on 6 ideas for principled growth and generated a letter to the County.
 Those ideas turned into a letter presented to the BOC this week.
 Here is a copy of that letter.

 Growth is good, but requires balance through proper planning and management!

 We are not anti-growth.
-Growth is inevitable and healthy, but only if properly planned and managed.
-Balance is healthy and should be a common sense goal, especially given how much in demand our county is.
+Growth is inevitable and good, but only if properly planned and managed.
+We don't want all low-end and we don't want all high end homes.
+Finding a balance is healthy and should be a common sense goal, especially given how much in demand our county is.
 The county does NOT seem to be concerned by the fact nearly all rezoning applications in our area are for Res3 developments and higher.
 It's been this way for years and remains the status quo.
 This has had a dramatic impact on roads, schools, water, sewer and our overall quality of life and it's only getting worse.

 Let's not let our Board of Commissioners add to the mistakes of previous ones!